 - This recipe works with either corn or flour tortillas.

 - Grate the cheese yourself.
-Store-bought shredded cheese, while more convenient to use, contains cellulose to prevent the shreds from clumping together.
-It’s 100% safe, but it also reduces the cheese’s melting potential.
+Store-bought shredded cheese contains cellulose that prevents the shreds from clumping together, which reduces the cheese’s melting potential.
 It’s also more expensive than a block of cheese.